stevebauman/location/readme.md

 #### Setting up MaxMind with a self-hosted database (optional)

-We encourage setting up MaxMind as a fallback driver using a local database, as it allows you to bypass any throttling that could occur from using external web services.
+It is encouraged to set up MaxMind as a fallback driver using a local database so that some location information is returned in the event of hitting a rate limit from the external web services.

 To set up MaxMind to retrieve the user's location from your own server, you must: